 Reduced Cancer And Cardiovascular Disease Risk

 A vegetarian or vegan diet has also been found effective in reducing heart disease risk and several types of cancer (5).
 The rationale behind this is that following a non-meat diet helps in reducing the risk of metabolic syndrome.
-Metabolic syndrome is an umbrella of conditions like obesity and types 2 diabetes (5).
+Metabolic syndrome is an umbrella of conditions that increase your risk for heart disease, diabetes, and other chronic diseases (5).
+Plant foods are also rich in phytochemicals that may help prevent chronic diseases in various ways, including by fighting oxidative damage.

 Reduced Diabetes Risk

 Individuals following a vegetarian diet are less likely to suffer from type 2 diabetes.
-Medical News Today argues that less risk arises from the high consumption of fruits, whole grains, nuts, legumes, and healthy fats (5).
+Medical News Today argues that the lower risk arises from the high consumption of fruits, whole grains, nuts, legumes, and healthy fats (5).

 Again, following a plant-based diet also helps in reducing cholesterol levels.
 High cholesterol levels have been linked to high blood pressure and diabetes (5).
 It is also tied to coronary heart disease, peripheral vascular disease, and stroke (5).